natacha-beck/cbrain-wiki/Configure-a-personal-data-provider-(CBRAIN).md

 The final option is to configure your personal data provider.
-To do so, please follow the following steps:
+To do so, please follow the subsequent steps:

 #### 1. Go to [CBRAIN Data providers](https://portal.neurohub.ca/data_providers)